strangerism/SEALs-Config/README.md

 - **3DSS**: Applies 3DSS seals to all weapons that support this kind of scopes (this is a blank prefab configuration ready to be compiled with data).

+    this module is also released as a versioned distribuitable which is already compiled from a particular version of 3DSS.
+This module can also be updated with the generation tools.

 - **GAMMA**: Applies seals to all available GAMMA weapons, such weapons are present in loadouts and can drop in game (this is a blank prefab configuration ready to be compiled with data).

+    this module is also released as a versioned distribuitable which is already compiled from a particular version of GAMMA.
+This module can also be updated with the generation tools.

 - **BaS**: Applies seals to all weapons that have been updated/added in the in the Boomsticks and Sharpsticks mod [BaS](https://www.moddb.com/mods/stalker-anomaly/addons/boomsticks-and-sharpsticks).
 Use it only if you have **BaS** installed.